Sound Event Detection of Weakly Labelled Data with CNN-Transformer and Automatic Threshold Optimization: Introduction

-General SED tasks can be divided into two categories according to the availability of frame-level or clip-level labels: strongly supervised SED, when frame-level labels are provided; or weakly supervised SED, if only clip-level tags are provided.
-Several deep learning based methods \cite{cakir2015polyphonic, parascandolo2017convolutional, hayashi2017blstm, dai2016sound, xia2017frame, phan2016robust, wang2017first} have been proposed for the strongly supervised SED task.
-However, frame-level sound event labels are difficult and time consuming to obtain.
-Recently, the DCASE 2017 Task 4 provides a large scale dataset designed for AT and SED with only weakly labelled data provided.
-Several neural network based methods have been proposed for audio tagging such as convolutional neural networks (CNNs) and their variants \cite{kumar2016audio, xu2017large, su2017weakly, chou2018learning, Salamon2017, Lee2017a, Chou2017, adavanne2017sound}.
-Another method is the segment-wise training \cite{Lee2017a} method, where an audio clip is split into several segments.
-Then the segments are used independently to train a system to predict the sound event locations.
+General SED tasks can be divided into two categories according to the availability of frame-level or clip-level labels: strongly supervised SED, when frame-level labels are provided; or weakly supervised SED, when only clip-level tags are provided.
+Several deep learning based methods \cite{cakir2015polyphonic, parascandolo2017convolutional, hayashi2017blstm, dai2016sound, xia2017frame, phan2016robust, wang2017first, gururani2018instrument} have been proposed for the strongly supervised SED task.
+However, frame-level sound event labels are time consuming to obtain.
+Recently, the DCASE 2017 Task 4 provides a large-scale dataset designed for AT and SED with only weakly labelled data provided. \qk{To train with weakly labelled data, segment-wise based methods \cite{hershey2017cnn, Lee2017} split audio clips into segments, and assign each segment with weak labels.
+On the other hand, clip-wise training methods \cite{xu2017large} apply entire audio clips for training.
+There is a lack of research comparing the segment-wise and clip-wise based methods for SED.}